-Order the Jacuzzi® Halotherapy Machine
+Order the Clearlight® Halotherapy Machine

-The Jacuzzi® HALOONE™ Halotherapy Generator simulates the experience of visiting a salt cave in your own home sauna.
+The Clearlight® HALOONE™ Halotherapy Generator simulates the experience of visiting a salt cave in your own home sauna.
 The innovative device grinds pharmaceutical grade salt into small particles, which are then spread throughout your sauna as a fine salt aerosol.
 As you relax in your sauna, you can begin to experience the benefits of salt therapy.